feston/recettes/brioche.md

 *Coming soon: brioche shaping ideas*

 Cover the shaped brioches with cling film or some clothe and let them proof again.
-This proofing is longer.
+This proving is longer.
 6 hours is really the lowest limit and I've tried up to 15 hours on occasions (the resulting brioche had more volume and felt softer and lighter).